npretor/npretor_udacity_coop/Report_.md

     done = np.ndarray of shape          2, 1
                     state[24], action[2], reward[1], next_state[24], done[1]
    Feed the experience information into a deque.
 Each variable fed in must be 1 dimensional, but we need to save both agent's data.
 My solution now is to do a np.flatten / reshape(-1) on each experience.

+# Log

+* Trained
+* Added batch normalization.
+Also realized I was not deep copying at initialization, moved from agentorchestrator to ddpg